Register databases with ArcGIS Server on Microsoft Azure

-If you want to use geodatabase functionality in the registered database, choose to create a geodatabase when you register the database using ArcGIS Enterprise Cloud Builder for Microsoft Azure.
+If you want to use geodatabase functionality in the registered database, choose to create a geodatabase when you register the database using ArcGIS Server Cloud Builder for Microsoft Azure.

-Registered databases that use geodatabase functionality and managed databases on Microsoft Azure are only supported with ArcGIS Enterprise or ArcGIS Server enterprise level licenses.
+Registered databases that use geodatabase functionality and managed databases on Microsoft Azure are only supported with ArcGIS for Server enterprise licenses.

 Create a database